brindille/brindille-cli/README.md

 # brindille-cli
-A CLI tool to help you build Brindille apps.
+A very opiniated CLI tool to help you build Brindille apps.

 ![Snapshot](help.png)